-Best upcoming Lego sets 2025: next year’s top new Lego releases
+Best upcoming Lego sets 2025: this year’s top new Lego releases

-Prepare for a block party with these superb Lego sets, due out later this year
+Prepare for a block party with these superb sets coming soon from Lego

 When Lego founder Ole Kirk Kristiansen pivoted his business to plastic bricks, we wonder if he had any idea of the global phenomenon Lego would become.
 Today, there are many themes, for kids and adult collectors alike.
 It’s hard to keep track.
 So we’re doing it for you, with the Stuff guide to the best upcoming Lego sets.